monkey-jsun/eroas/README.md

     - Windows users can also use [rufus](https://rufus.ie/).
 Use all default options and choose "dd" method to do the final flashing.
     - Linux users can simply use dd command (e.g., "sudo dd if=eroas-v0.8.0-20201018-152032.iso of=/dev/sdb bs=4M")
 - To flush into fingerprint-protected or keypad-protected secure drive, unlock secure dirve first.
 Select the secure drive as the flushing target.
-    - Please do not install EROAS into both public and secure drive.
-The persistent data partition will get mixed up.

 Mac users please refer to additional instructions at [this link](https://itsfoss.com/create-bootable-ubuntu-usb-drive-mac-os)